Hideo Kojima: Themes

-In Metal Gear Solid V: The Phantom Pain, released on September 1, 2015, the Wolbachia bacteria is used to halt the reproduction of the fictional "vocal chords parasite".
+In Metal Gear Solid V: The Phantom Pain, released on September 1, 2015, the Wolbachia bacteria is used to halt the reproduction of the fictional "vocal cord parasites".
 At the time, large-scale uses of Wolbachia to control insect-transmitted diseases like malaria and dengue only existed in simulated computational models and field-test releases in Australia.
 Deployment of Wolbachia was proposed the next year at the peak of the Zika epidemic in the Americas.
 Large-scale deployments of the Wolbachia bacteria became the most effective way to control and eradicate mosquito-related epidemics as of 2019, with successful deployments in Malaysia, Singapore, Sri Lanka, Indonesia, Vietnam, and Brazil.

-In Death Stranding, released on November 8, 2019, Kojima presents a post-apocalyptic setting in which people live isolated in cities and prepper shelters, unable to go outside because of the hazardous conditions brought by an event named the "Death Stranding".
-Thus, the inhabitants of the world rely on "porters", people who risk their lives making deliveries, to receive and exchange the resources they need to survive.
+Kojima's Death Stranding, released on November 8, 2019, presents a post-apocalyptic setting in which people live isolated in cities and prepper shelters, unable to go outside because of the hazardous conditions brought on by an event named the "Death Stranding".
+The inhabitants of the world rely on "porters", people who risk their lives making deliveries, to receive and exchange the resources they need to survive.
 Similarities with the COVID-19 pandemic were noted by numerous journalists in early 2020, including the game's focus on the themes of isolation, loneliness, and political divide.

 Personal life

-Kojima is private about his personal life.
-He has at least one brother.
-His father Kingo Kojima died when he was 13 and his mother died in early 2017.
-According to his book The Creative Gene, he has two sons, both of which have inspired Kojima to expand his franchises to a more accessible demographic, such as requesting Super Smash Bros director Masahiro Sakurai to implement the character of Solid Snake into the franchise.